SparksNetwork/backend-dispatch/README.md

 * index.ts: In / validate / auth / dispatch / respond
 * queue.ts: In, currently reads firebase queue for messages
+* validate.ts: Validates the command in the message using `sparks-schemas`
 * auth.ts: Auth, checks a whole bunch of shit
 * dispatch.ts: Out, adds the message to kinesis